 Age composition data that informed the run reconstruction was collected from lower river fisheries and test fisheries (Fleischman & Borba 2009).
 We fit the estimation model to age composition estimates provided by the run reconstruction.
 We used predicted run size by calendar year and age (Nt+a+1,s=r,a) to calculate the predicted proportions at age by calendar year (οt+a+1,s=r,a).
 The difference between the annual return age composition predicted by the model, οt+a+1,s=r,a, and the observed return age composition, at+a+1,s=r,awas minimized by relating the two through a multinomial distribution.

-ESSat+a+1,s=r,a~Multinomial(ESS,οt+a+1,s=r,a) Eq.
+at+a+1,s=r,a~Multinomial(ESS,οt+a+1,s=r,a) Eq.
 4.15

 2.3 Priors